(713) 977-9000

 Filing a Lawsuit Against H-E-B in Texas?
 Contact The Adley Law Firm Today

-One common category of lawsuits against H-E-B involves personal injuries on store premises.
-As busy supermarkets, H-E-B stores see thousands of customers daily, and accidents can happen if the company fails to keep the property safe.
-Under Texas premises liability law, businesses like H-E-B have a duty to maintain safe conditions for customers and warn of known hazards.
-If they breach that duty and you get hurt, you may have grounds for a personal injury lawsuit seeking compensation for your medical bills, lost income, pain and suffering, and other damages.
+One common category of lawsuits against H‑E‑B involves personal injuries on store premises.
+As busy supermarkets, H‑E‑B stores see thousands of customers daily, and accidents can happen if the company fails to keep the property safe.
+Under Texas premises liability law, businesses like H‑E‑B have a duty to maintain reasonably safe conditions for customers and to warn of known hazards.
+If they breach that duty and you get hurt as a result, you may have grounds for a H-E-B personal injury lawsuit and seeking compensation for your medical bills, lost income, pain and suffering, and other damages.
+Common accidents at H‑E‑B that lead to injury claims include:

-When pursuing a personal injury claim against H-E-B, Texas law will govern the case.
-Notably, Texas has a two-year statute of limitations for most personal injury lawsuits – meaning you generally have two years from the date of the injury to file a lawsuit.
-(There are some exceptions, but it’s crucial not to delay.)
-Additionally, because H-E-B is a Texas-based company, an injury that occurs at, say, a Houston H-E-B store would likely be filed in Texas state court (for example, in Harris County if in Houston) under Texas negligence and premises liability standards.
-To succeed, you and your attorney will need to present evidence that H-E-B’s negligence caused your injury – for example, showing through photos, witness statements, or incident reports that a hazard existed and was not addressed in time.
-Documentation is key: if you are hurt in an H-E-B, make sure to report the incident to store management, take photos of what caused your injury, and get medical attention.
-This not only protects your health but also creates records of what happened.
+If you’re pursuing a personal injury claim against H‑E‑B, be aware that Texas law applies to your case.
+Notably, Texas has a two-year statute of limitations for most personal injury lawsuits.
+This means you generally have two years from the date of your injury to file a lawsuit.
+(There are few exceptions, so it’s crucial not to delay.)
+Because H‑E‑B is a Texas-based company, an injury that occurs at, say, a Houston H‑E‑B store would likely be filed in a Texas state court (for example, in Harris County if in Houston), under Texas negligence and premises liability standards.
+To succeed, you and your attorney will need to present evidence that H‑E‑B’s negligence caused your injury.
+For example, showing through photos, incident reports, or witness statements that a hazard existed and was not addressed in time.
+Documentation is key.
+The burden is on the injured person to prove the store was at fault.

 Employee Lawsuits Against H‑E‑B

-As a major employer with tens of thousands of workers, H-E-B also faces legal claims from its employees.
-If you work (or worked) for H-E-B and believe the company violated your rights or if you were injured while working for H-E-B, you may be able to file a lawsuit.
+As a major employer with tens of thousands of workers, H‑E‑B also faces legal claims from its employees.
+If you work (or worked) for H‑E‑B and believe the company violated your rights or if you were injured while working for H‑E‑B, you may be able to file a lawsuit.
+Employee lawsuits against H‑E‑B can include cases of employment discrimination, harassment, wrongful termination, wage and hour violations, or other workplace rights issues.
+For example, H‑E‑B has faced complaints in the past alleging discriminatory practices in hiring and promotions.
+(One such lawsuit was filed by a group of employees claiming H‑E‑B denied promotions and equal pay to certain workers, which would violate federal and state anti-discrimination laws.)

 Product Liability Cases Involving H‑E‑B (Contaminated Food & Defective Products)

-Another area where H-E-B can potentially be held liable is in product-related injuries or illnesses.
-As a grocery retailer, H-E-B sells thousands of products every day – including its own store brands and prepared foods.
-If a product sold by H-E-B is contaminated, spoiled, or defective and it causes harm to a customer, a product liability lawsuit may be filed against H-E-B, the product’s manufacturer, or both.
+Another area where H‑E‑B can potentially be held liable is in product-related injuries or illnesses.
+As a grocery retailer, H‑E‑B sells thousands of products every day including its own store brands and prepared foods.
+If a product sold by H‑E‑B is contaminated, spoiled, or defective and it causes harm to a customer, a product liability lawsuit may be filed against H‑E‑B, the product’s manufacturer, or both.

 Navigating Texas Law and Jurisdiction in H‑E‑B Lawsuits